Learn | 52Frames

-Keeping up with all the latest camera models and lenses can be hard on the brain and hard on the wallet.
-But these $30 or less items are things you should absolutely have in your kit, and will make your life easier for years to come.
+Keeping up with the latest cameras and lenses can be hard on the brain and hard on the wallet.
+But these budget-friendly picks are things you should absolutely have in your kit — and they’ll make your life easier for years to come.

 No fluff or crystal balls in this section.